SEO & Digital Marketing / Advertising FAQs

 As you might imagine, we field a lot of questions here.
 Below are some of the most common, but if you have a question not answered below, feel free to contact us; we’d be thrilled to answer it.

-We have a no-pressure policy to fielding questions - you will not be chased with phone calls, door knockers, or email.
-No pressure, we're just here to help; it's that easy.
+BTW, we have a no-pressure/no-follow policy to fielding your questions - you will not be chased with phone calls, door knockers, or email.
+We're just here to help; it's that easy.

 Q: Do You Make Websites?

 A: This is one of the services we do not offer.
-However, we do work with some wicked talented local web design firms that do, check them out HERE.
-If you already have a web design/development firm, that's awesome too - we would be glad to work directly with them; this is how most of our work is done.
+However, we do work with some wicked talented local web design firms that create beautiful websites that we can introduce you to.
+If you already have a web design/development firm, that's cool too - we would be glad to work directly with them; this is how most of our work is done.

 Q: Do You Work On Any Website?

 A: Absolutely!
 (See above)

 Generally, custom HTML sites like Drupal and Joomla; as well as CMS platforms like WordPress and Squarespace websites (like ours) are most common and offer great SEO options & capabilities.

 Low-cost or introductory sites like those from Wix, GoDaddy, Web.com, and others offer the least amount of options for deep SEO - so results for these types of sites are different than ones made with a higher grade platform, like those noted above.

-TIP: If your website is on WordPress, check out our favorite list of plugins HERE - we've done the hard work for you.
+TIP: If your website is on WordPress, check out our fave Wordpress plugins HERE

-Q: I had my website Professionally built, isn’t it Already Optimized?
+Q: I had my website Professionally built, isn’t it Already Search Engine Optimized?

 A: Maybe - maybe not.
-With an average of 2,500 changes to just the Google Search Algorithm every year, SEO has become very specialized.
+With an average of 2,500+ changes to just the Google’s Search Algorithm every year, SEO has become very specialized.
 That said, many website firms do apply some degree of SEO to their work, and maybe that’s all your site needs.
-But if you had your site professionally built and you are still looking for more leads - you might benefit from a more advanced action plan.
+But if you had your site professionally built and you are not seeing the inbound leads you expect - you might benefit from a more advanced action plan.
+Give us a ring.